practicalli/blog-cryogen/content/md/posts/transducers-in-clojure-getting-started.md

 ;; => {:rotten? false, :clean? true}
 ```

-# Functional composition using the thread last macro.
+# Functional composition using the thread last macro

 Each line passes its evaluate value to the next line as its last argument.
 Here is the algorithm we want to create with our code: